This post may contain affiliate links. Please read our disclosure policy.

 Freezable – Meatballs freeze beautifully.
 I often make a double batch and stick half of them in the freezer to pull out on a night when I don’t have time to cook or if you meal prep.

-Serve as an appetizer or dinner – Greek meatballs also called keftedes, are a delicious appetizer that can be served with the tzatziki sauce as part of a mezze platter for entertaining or you can serve them with this Greek orzo salad as a main dish for dinner.
+Serve as an appetizer or dinner – Greek meatballs also called keftedes, are a delicious appetizer that can be served with the tzatziki sauce as part of a mezze platter for entertaining or you can serve them with a Greek salad or this Greek orzo salad as a main dish for dinner.

 What is tzatziki?